 Fun with Protein-Packed Legumes

-For those who love brain teasers, creating a crossword with clues based on high-protein beans can be a fun and educational activity.
+For those who love brain teasers, creating a crossword with clues based on high-protein beans and legumes can be a fun and educational activity.
 It's a great way to familiarise yourself with different types of beans and their protein content while enjoying a challenging puzzle.

 Frequently Asked Questions